natgo/wt-wiki-scraper/wikitext-transpiled/ground/BMP-1.md

 '''9M14'''
 [[File:Unupgraded bmp1 kills it1 camp squad.jpg|thumb|right|An extreme example of 9M14 use in AB against technically superior ATGM tank.
 May or may not work in RB.]]
-The {{PAGENAME}} comes with a rail-mounted manually-guided ATGM as stock, initially aimed manually, disabling tank movements, and has somewhat mediocre penetration and explosive mass values.
+The {{PAGENAME}} comes with a rail-mounted manually-guided ATGM as stock.
+This must be guided using the keyboard, disabling tank movement, and has somewhat mediocre penetration and explosive mass values.
 While occasionally useful, generally the main gun is easier and more reliable to use.
 It also has very low starting speed of about 70 m/s.

+The 9M14 Malyutka ATGM steers very controllably.
+When fired, the 9M14 drops just slightly above your aim reticle and is not usable in the first 5 metres.
+After surpassing 5 metres, the ATGM will fly in a straight line without any oscillation or deviation.
+When using the hand aiming guidance of the ATGM, it is very accurate and flies with minimal error compared to the SACLOS (aim reticle guided) 9M113 Konkurs, that tends to be unpredictable and quite unstable in-flight.
+You can easily swap from target-to-target with the hand aiming guidance, as it remains steady and doesn't oscillate.
+If a target is too close to you, aim slightly below the point you wish to hit.
+The ATGM will align itself slightly above the aim reticle almost right away, allowing you to hit or eliminate the target at closer range.

-In AB, it can pointed with a mouse and will not disable tank's movement.
+In AB, the missile can be directed with the mouse and will not disable the tank's movement.
 It also can be semi-reliably launched over cover, since it is launched upwards.
 By pointing a targeting reticle at a tank 200 m away behind a wall or a hill before launch, you are likely to hit them directly, however, sometimes it flinches.

 4 x 9M14 ATGM